🎯 Today’s Mission:

 You may feel that the most obvious effects of caffeine have worn off shortly after you downed your cup of coffee, but it actually hangs around for quite a long time in your system.

-This is a problem because caffeine can make it harder to fall asleep and ALSO reduce the quality of the sleep that you do get.
+This is a problem because caffeine can make it harder to fall asleep and ALSO reduces the quality of the sleep that you do get.

 Even if you find that you can fall asleep OK at night after consuming caffeine in the later part of your day, you may be missing out on the best possible deep and restorative sleep.